OpenGameDesign/OpenGDS/Math.md

 An implementation of the Geometry interface that satisfies the [Plane](#plane) concept.

+### OpenMath

+A collection of static functions to perform common mathematical operations.

 ## API

 This API describes the design showing all variables on a class, methods in an interface or class, and the argument names and types for functions and methods.

 The following expressions are used in the API:

-- `methodName(): type`: Describes a method with returns a value with the given type.
+- `methodName(): type`: Describes a method which returns a value with the given type.
 - `variableName`: Describes a parameter with an unknown type passed to a method.
 - `variableName[]`: Describes an array parameter with an unknown type passed to a method.
 - `variableName:type`: Describes a parameter and its type passed to a method.